 - publication in the Monarch Review, the university’s scholarly journal;

 Methodist University faculty receive significant support for their own scholarly and creative writing.
 Faculty may apply for course releases to work on their own writing, and the Writing Center is available to help faculty prepare papers for presentation or publication.

 MU faculty are also committed to improving students’ writing ability.
 For every major at Methodist University, there is a WAC Plan that describes how each department works on improving students’ writing skills.
 These plans follow as closely as possible the Guidelines for Writing Enrichment Courses.
-A yearly Writing Across the Curriculum Award is presented to a faculty member or academic department demonstrating exceptional commitment to improving student writing.
+A yearly Writing Across the Curriculum Award is presented to a faculty member demonstrating exceptional commitment to improving student writing.
 The award recipient is selected by the Writing Across the Campus Committee.

 The following resources are available to help faculty incorporate writing into their classes:

 - The Writing Center has handouts and other resources for faculty;